 One of the downfalls is that it’s easier for nutrients to build up in the soil, which can cause high TDS levels and lower your pH.
 The TDS and pH at the root level could differ drastically from whatever values you have in the fertilizer solution you are feeding your plants.
 Obviously, this can cause trouble.

 Additionally, there are other factors which can determine how the nutrients are being taken in by a growing plant.
-If it's chilly in your grow room, the leaves of your plant won't properly evaporate moisture because of the low temperature.
+If it is chilly in your grow room, the leaves of your plant won’t properly evaporate moisture because of the low temperature.
+Check out my article to understand what the best temperature is for a grow is to learn more:

 This evaporation is a key part of the vacuum cycle that draws nutrients up through the roots, and without it, your plant won’t pull in all the nutrients available in the soil.
 This means that the nutrients will start to accumulate in the soil, lowering the pH around the root system.